-Buffalo River State Park Professional Review and Guide
+Buffalo River State Park Professional Guide

 "Buffalo River State Park is one of many western Minnesota areas where prairie preservation is going on.
 With 900 acres of grassland as a part of its 1,322 acres, it joins The Nature Conservancy Lands and Moorhead State University Regional Science Center in preserving 5,000 acres-one of the largest of Minnesota’s remaining grasslands.